Quality Control

 Pre-Production Verification

-We verify raw materials, components, and packaging against approved specifications before production begins — ensuring correct inputs from the start.
+I verify raw materials, components, and packaging against approved specifications through our inspection partners before production begins — ensuring correct inputs from the start.

 Inline & Pre-Shipment Inspection

-On-site inspection at 30–50% completion catches systemic defects early.
+My trusted partners conduct on-site inspection at 30–50% completion to catch systemic defects early.
 Pre-shipment AQL sampling with photographic documentation and pass/fail reporting.

 Loading Supervision & Reporting